modio/modio-unity/README.md

 further you need to do for initialization in the SDK.

 ### Enable Marketplace in the Plugin
-The first thing you will need to do is enable the marketplace toggle inside your config.
-This informs the plugin that your game profile has marketplace features enabled and will behave accordingly.
+The first thing you will need to do is enable the marketplace in the mod.io portal for your game under Admin->Monetization->Settings->Enable Marketplace.

-> [!NOTE]
-> You can quickly access your config file by going to Tools > mod.io > Edit Settings

 ### Get User Wallet Balance
 Returns the current user's token balance